 How to plant

 Free draining soil is essential.
 Add coarse sand to heavy soil.
 Plant most bulbs at a depth of twice their diameter.
 E.g. a bulb 2cm across should be planted 4cm deep.
 There are exceptions so check the label.
 When planting in gardens, it is a good idea to mark the planted area with something different like gravel, so you know where your bulbs are when they are dormant.

 How to grow

 Once flowering has finished, the flowers and then leaves should be allowed to naturally die down so that nutrients in the leaves return to the bulbs developing beneath the soil.

-Bulbs can be lifted and divided every few years - click here for tips on how to do this.
+Bulbs can be lifted and divided every few years.

 Top image: Zephyranthes candida